Playwright / Screenwriter

 What’s left when a person loses everything?

 In August 1665, William Mompesson considered himself blessed.
 He was 27, newly ordained, recently married and starting his first appointment as Rector of the Anglican church at Eyam in the English Midlands.
-One year later, three-quarters of his congregation, including his beloved wife, had died from the Plague.
+One year later, most of his congregation, including his beloved wife, were dead from the Plague.
 His faith in God was also dead.
 With nothing left but his own conviction that it was the right thing to do, he convinced the few remaining survivors to quarantine themselves to keep the Plague from spreading.

-What can we learn about racism by watching two racists face off against each other?
+What can we learn about racism by watching two racists face off?

 A bitter, old white man’s dream comes true when an arrogant black punk breaks into his house.
 Instead of an easy hit, the young man finds himself hog-tied in a booby-trapped chamber-of-horrors.
 When two Mormon missionaries come calling to save their souls, the old man and the young punk join forces to outwit them.